Connecting a Shapeoko 3 (GRBL 0.9) to VirtualBox

 5. Configure Universal G-code Sender

 Next, I configured Universal G-code Sender itself.
-There were only two required changes:
+There were only two required changes:- Specify the serial-port location (mine was at

-2. Set the baud-rate to 115200 (assuming that your Shapeoko runs GRBL 0.9, which mine did out-of-the-box.)
+(assuming that your Shapeoko runs GRBL 0.9, which mine did out-of-the-box.)